Connect with others who understand.

 • Concentration difficulties

-Although Hashimoto’s thyroiditis isn’t as common as Graves’ disease in people with myasthenia gravis, it may be associated with more severe myasthenia gravis.
-For a study published in 2019, researchers in Thailand observed people with myasthenia gravis and thyroid disorders for 20 years.
-Their findings showed that people with Hashimoto’s thyroiditis needed more aggressive treatment for myasthenia gravis, and myasthenia gravis was more often associated with thymoma (tumor in the thymus gland).
+In people with myasthenia gravis, Hashimoto’s thyroiditis is less common than Graves’ disease.
+However, Hashimoto’s disease has been linked to more severe myasthenia gravis.
+In a 2019 study, researchers observed people with myasthenia gravis and thyroid disorders over 20 years.
+They found that people with Hashimoto’s thyroiditis needed more aggressive treatment for myasthenia gravis.
+In addition, myasthenia gravis was more often linked to thymoma (tumor in the thymus gland).

 Hashimoto’s Thyroiditis Treatment